yohman/21W-UP206A/Weeks/Week01/readme.md

 *   Welcome!
 *   Expectations
 *   Introductions
-*   Who are you?
+*   Who am I?
+Who are you?
 Survey results...
 *   Going over the Syllabus
-*   Mid-term and final projects will be based on groups (pairings)
-*   Where did ArcMap go?
 *   Questions?
 Concerns?

 ###   What is Spatial Data Science?